 So while I own my part in my son’s addiction process, I also hold him accountable for his ongoing decisions to choose drugs/alcohol as his coping mechanism, and I must let him find his own way out.
 It is he who must make the decision to quit.

 I wrote this essay because I wanted to begin a conversation about parents’ responsibilities to our children as we raise them.
-We need to drink responsibly in their presence; we need to use prescription drugs as directed; and we need therapy to guide ourselves through our own pain so we don’t transmit it to our children.
+We need to drink responsibly in their presence; we need to use prescription drugs as directed, and we need therapy to guide ourselves through our own pain so we don’t transmit it to our children.
+It will raise your son to be an addict.
 We need to involve the entire family in the healing process.

 I found my way out of the druggie lifestyle with no physical damage.
 Knowledge helps me cope now, but “With much wisdom comes much sorrow; the more knowledge, the more grief” (Ecclesiastes 1:18).
 This, I know all too well.